digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/7_Composing.rst

 Project Structure
 -----------------

-This project contains an asset-holding model for reassignable, fungible assets and a separate trade workflow.
+This project contains an asset-holding model for transferrable, fungible assets and a separate trade workflow.
 The templates are structured in three modules: ``Intro.Asset``, ``Intro.Asset.Role``, and ``Intro.Asset.Trade``.

 In addition, there are tests in modules ``Test.Intro.Asset``, ``Test.Intro.Asset.Role``, and ``Test.Intro.Asset.Trade``.